AlexFilp/goit-nodejs/README.md

-Here is the screenshots of commands.
+Here are the screenshots of commands.

 1. node index -a list ===> https://ibb.co/KqmyJ8Y